From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Model and Scenario Assumptions

-We also consider the position-relevant measurements that can be converted to positions at each scan, i.e., the measurement function is injective \cite{Li16O2}.
+We also consider the position-relevant measurements that can be converted to positions at each scan, i.e., the measurement function is injective \citep{Li16O2} or multiple sensors being used \citep{Li17clustering,Li18FtC}.
 For example, the range-bearing measurement model can be written as follows